nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 After this, one of the following self-explanatory commands can be sent to the sci cam:

   adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.TAKE_SINGLE_PICTURE adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.TURN_ON_CONTINUOUS_PICTURE_TAKING adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.TURN_OFF_CONTINUOUS_PICTURE_TAKING adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.TURN_ON_LOGGING adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.TURN_OFF_LOGGING adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.TURN_ON_SAVING_PICTURES_TO_DISK adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.TURN_OFF_SAVING_PICTURES_TO_DISK adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.STOP

+There exist two other commands that can set a specific parameter.
+For example:

+  adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_FOCUS_DISTANCE --es focus_distance 0.315

+Here, the focus distance can be any nonnegative number.
+It is measured in units of 1/m, so a value of 0 is focus at infinity, and the bigger it is the closer the camera focuses.

+  adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_FOCUS_MODE --es focus_mode manual

+This sets the focus mode to either manual (the default) or to auto (that is, auto-focus).

 To see if any images are being published one can use rviz to display the image topic (see above) or just echo the camera info: